Skip to main content

 • The percentage of Americans with life insurance is about 52%, including individual and workplace life insurance, according to LIMRA.2

 3. It is too difficult to buy life insurance.
-Nearly half of Americans (46%) say they have put off purchasing the coverage they know they need.
+Over half of Americans (54%) say they have put off purchasing the coverage they know they need.
 This could be, in part, because they are intimidated by the process.
 The pandemic has accelerated the adoption of simplified underwriting.
-48% of consumers say they are more likely to buy life insuring using simplified underwriting.
+48% of consumers say they are more likely to buy life insurance using simplified underwriting.2

 4. I don’t need life insurance until I am older.
 Younger consumers who do not yet have a spouse/partner or dependents may believe they can put off buying life insurance.
 In reality, life insurance is significantly less expensive for the young and healthy.
 Buying a policy can protect their financial future and the financial security of their loved ones.3